Understanding Fading and New Zealand’s UV Rays

 Fading of rugs in your home

 New Zealanders love the sun and have a tremendous indoor-outdoor flow into homes.
-However, New Zealand globally suffers the harshest from the suns energy, and subsequently, our home furnishings fade at an expediential rate.
+However, New Zealand globally suffers the harshest from the sun’s energy causing fading in rugs.

 There are three major causes of sun damage to your home and soft furnishings: